Belinda Carlisle: 1991–1999

-The Go-Go's reunited in 1994 to support the retrospective double-CD Return to the Valley of The Go-Go's, their second collection, which featured three new songs, including the single "The Whole World Lost Its Head".
+The Go-Go's reunited in 1994 to support the retrospective double-CD Return to the Valley of the Go-Go's, their second collection, which featured three new songs, including the single "The Whole World Lost Its Head".
 However, the band broke up again, soon after the promotional tour.
 Carlisle returned to the recording studio, and resumed working again with Rick Nowels.
-In 1996 she released in the UK and Australia her sixth solo studio album, A Woman & a Man, on the Chrysalis label.
+In 1996 she released in the UK and Australia her sixth solo album, A Woman & a Man, on the Chrysalis label.
 This album, consisting of mostly relaxed adult pop, revitalized her solo career in Europe, and included several hits.
-The leadoff single, "In Too Deep", returned Carlisle to the UK Top 10 for the first time in six years, reaching No. 6.
-"Always Breaking My Heart", written and produced by Per Gessle of Roxette, also made the UK Top 10, peaking at No. 8.
+The leadoff single, "In Too Deep", returned Carlisle to the UK Top 10 for the first time in six years, reaching number 6.
+"Always Breaking My Heart", written and produced by Per Gessle of Roxette, also made the UK Top 10, peaking at number 8.

 The album spawned two further hits in the UK: "Love in the Key of C", and "California", which featured arrangement and backing vocals by Brian Wilson of the Beach Boys.
-The album reached No. 12 in the UK, and was certified gold.
+The album reached number 12 in the UK, and was certified gold.
 As a result of A Woman & a Mans UK success, the album was released in the United States during the summer of 1997 on the small Ark21 label.
 In 1997, she recorded "I Won't Say (I'm in Love)" for the Disney movie Hercules.

 In 1999, Carlisle released a greatest hits album in the UK, a double-disc on the Virgin label, collectively titled A Place on Earth: The Greatest Hits.
 The first disc featured Carlisle's hits plus three new tracks recorded for the album: the single "All God's Children", and the songs "A Prayer for Everyone" and "Feels Like I've Known You Forever".
 The second disc, subtitled A Place on Earth, contained previously released remixes of her hits and B-sides which had not previously been released.
 Despite being released only seven years after her previous greatest hits compilation, The Best of Belinda, Volume 1, the collection was a success in the UK where it made the Top 20 and was certified gold.
+Carlisle also opened for Cher during the European leg of her Believe Tour in 1999.